-First things first: we need to import Site , the factory for HTTP servers, Resource , a convenient base class for custom pages, and reactor , the object which implements the Twisted main loop.
+First things first: we need to import Site, the factory for HTTP servers, Resource, a convenient base class for custom pages, reactor, the object which implements the Twisted main loop, and endpoints, which contains classes for creating listening sockets.
 We'll also import File to use as the resource at one of the example URLs.

 '''

 from twisted.web.server import Site

 from twisted.web.resource import Resource

-from twisted.internet import reactor
+from twisted.internet import reactor, endpoints

 from twisted.web.static import File

 '''